 Size: Adults are 1.5 m tall and weigh between six and seven kilograms.

 Population Estimate: Wood Buffalo National Park: 220 birds and increasing.
 Florida: 60 birds, stable to decreasing.

-The whooping crane is the tallest bird in North America, standing almost 1.5 metres tall with a 2-metre wingspan.
-This beautiful bird has a pure white body and tail except for a bright red crown and a black “mustache”, black wingtips and long black legs.
+- The Whooping Crane is the tallest bird in North America, standing almost 1.5 m tall with a two-metre wingspan.
+This beautiful bird has a pure white body and tail except for a bright red crown and a black “mustache,” black wingtips and long black legs.

-Being very large birds, whooping cranes need very large places to live.
+Being very large birds, Whooping Cranes need very large places to live.
 As humans settled in the North American prairies, they drained marshes for crops and pastures and in doing so destroyed the whooper’s home.
 The only remaining winter habitat is a very narrow strip of marsh on the Texan coast.
 This area is getting smaller every year because of industrial, urban, and recreational developments.
-And every year there are fewer large marshes left in central North America for the birds to rest and feed in during their 4,000 km migration.
+Every year, there are fewer large marshes left in central North America for the birds to rest and feed in during their 4,000 km migration.

-By 1941, there were only 21 whooping cranes left on earth.
-Of these, six died in a Louisiana hurricane, leaving 15 whoopers to struggle to preserve the species.
-By 1979, the population had grown to 75 birds, and in 1995 the number had reached 155.
+By 1941, there were only 21 Whooping Cranes left on earth.
+Of these, six died in a Louisiana hurricane, leaving 15 whoopers struggling to preserve the species.
+By 1979, the population had grown to 75 birds and in 1995 the number had reached 155.

-The number of whoopers in the Wood Buffalo National Park/Aransas National Wildlife Refuge flock has increased by at least 35 per cent in the last ten years and has a population growth of 3.7 per cent per year.
+The number of whoopers in the Wood Buffalo National Park/Aransas National Wildlife Refuge flock has increased by at least 35 percent in the last 10 years and has a population growth of 3.7 percent per year.